timvandam/sqt/doc/Lecture 6 - Test doubles and Design for Testability.md

 - Use interaction testing when state testing is not possible;
 - Avoid overspecified interaction tests;
 - Good interaction testing requires strict guidelines while designing the system.

+## Design for Testability
+Software systems are often not prepared to be tested, requiring a lot of refactoring before writing valuable tests.
+Hence designing and building a software system in a way that increases testability is very valuable.
+This is called **design for testability**, and specifically involves *dependency injection* and the separation between *domain-* and *infrastructure code* in addition to some *implementation-level tips*.

+### Dependency Injection
+Dependency injection is quite simple.
+Instead of instantiating a class inside of a method, you take an instantiated class as parameter.
+This allows you to provide a mocked version of a class instead of the actual implementation.

+### Domain vs Infrastructure
+Seperating domain and infrastructure is a good step towards designing for testability.
+The **domain** is the core of the system, e.g. business rules, logic, entities, services, etc. The **infrastructure** is all code that handles infrastructure like database queries, API calls, file reading and writing, etc. Typical infrastructure classes are DAOs.

+Important concepts of this separation are ports and adapters.
+This is also called *hexagonal architecture*.
+Whenever your domain needs infrastructure, you need your business logic to depend on *ports*.
+They are simply interfaces represent what an infrastructure needs to do.
+They indicate what has to happen, but not how.
+How it's done is dependent on the *adapter*.
+An advantage of this is that you can simply mock your ports when testing.

+Isolating the domain from the infrastructure layer is called **Domain-Driver Design**.

+### Implementation-level Tips
+These are some tips on designing for testability:
+1. Make sure your classes are cohesive, i.e. make sure they do just one thing.
+This makes your classes easier to test as usually this results in fewer dependencies, thus fewer mocks, etc.;
+2. Try to keep the amount of dependencies low.
+Having fewer dependencies means having to mock fewer objects, increasing testability.
+This can be done by combining certain conditions, e.g. by wrapping multiple into one;
+3. Don't use overly-complex conditions.
+A very complex condition will make testing that condition harder.
+Instead, try to spread the condition into smaller conditions to make it a bit easier to test.
+Note that this does not reduce the overall complexity of the problem;
+4. Don't test private methods.
+Simple private methods can usually be tested through the public methods that use the private method, but to make testing easier complex private methods are better tested individually.
+However, consider moving these complex private methods to their own class to decrease complexity;
+5. Avoid creating static methods whenever possible.
+It is pretty difficult to test static methods, so prevent them.
+Utility methods can be static as they're usually not tested anyway.